 Gateways/Flying Times: There are no direct flights to St. Vincent from the UK, however passengers from the UK and North America can fly in via Barbados, St. Lucia, Martinique, Trinidad and Grenada with BA, Virgin Atlantic, Air France, Air Canada, American Airlines, Continental, Delta, Jet Blue and US Airways.
 LIAT provides a scheduled service from other Caribbean islands to St. Vincent.
 Grenadines Air, Mustique Airways and SVG Air also provide a connecting service.
 London to Barbados: 8 hours, 20 minutes.
 New York to Barbados 4 hours 17 minutes and Barbados to St. Vincent: 35 minutes.

-Average temperatures range from 75-87 degrees F. Driest season is January to April.
-Rainy season is June to October.
+Average temperatures range from 24CºC-30ºC.
+The driest season is January to April.
+Rainy season is July to October.

 Specialties in St. Vincent and the Grenadines are conch, and of course fresh seafood.
 On the mainland of St. Vincent, capital Kingstown has plenty of bars and restaurants.
 Or go straight to the source at the fishing village of Barrouallie for their monthly fish festival.
 The other islands may not have as much choice as St. Vincent, but will still offer their own unique local food in the most magical of island settings.

 The main language spoken in St. Vincent and the Grenadines is English.